Recoskie/swingIO/README.md

 When a write IO operation is done.
 The bytes are highlight in red that changed.

+Weather you do the change in the hex editor, or in another component.
+The hex editor will show anything you do as the IO system commands are always tracked.

 ------------------------------------------------------------

 Clicking on any spot in the hex editor does a seek to position in file or disk.

-Uses IO Seek operation.
-Which causes the hex editor to receive the seek and to highlight the byte as blue.
+Uses the IO Seek operation.
+Which causes the hex editor to receive the seek, and to highlight the byte as blue.

-This also triggers the seek event to all other IO-GUI components.
+This also triggers the seek event to all other GUI-IO components.

 When making changes to binary data using the hex editor.
-Uses IO write operation.
+Uses the IO write operation.

-Which causes the hex editor to receive the write and to highlight the bytes as red that you are changing.
+Which causes the hex editor to receive the write, and to highlight the bytes as red that you are changing.

-Weather you do the change in the hex editor, or in another component.
-The hex editor will show anything you do as the IO system commands are always tracked.

-This also lets other components update that style the binary data when you make a change using a IO write operation.
+This also lets other components update that style the binary data when you make a change.

+This way you can manually change things, and all GUI-IO tools will show what changed visually.

+Weather it is a data algorithm you built, or change done by some GUI tool.

 ------------------------------------------------------------